 Pay the writers, today.
 Not that “I’ll pay you tomorrow when I got time to go to the bank, but I gotta first get a new ID because I lost my wallet, and I’m just hoping to get everything done before everything closes...I’ll call you when I have your money...”

-Ebony is currently under a court order to pay all of the black writers by New Year’s, but some owed writers are still waiting.
-After missing a court-ordered deadline to pay an installment to its owed writers by September 30, Ebony was up to date on its payment schedule by November 3, according to a report by Richard Prince.
+Ebony reached a settlement to pay all of the black writers by New Year’s, but some owed writers are still waiting.
+After missing a deadline to pay an installment to its owed writers by September 30, Ebony was up to date on its payment schedule by November 3, according to a report by Richard Prince.
 However, some writers not included in the suit are still awaiting payment.”
 [Update: This sentence has been updated to clarify that Ebony was up to date on its payment schedule at the time of this article’s publication.]

 But why are we allowing Willard Jackson and Michael Gibson to act like your cousin that text you for an emergency loan because the police are gonna repossess his car, then borrows a grip from you, doesn’t answer your calls for months, all the while posting vacation pics from Negril on his IG account?

 Nah kid, Ebony ain’t got no ends en mi casa.
 So I wanna get them paid before Xmas.

 I want to make this clear…there have been a LOT of black writers who’ve been advocating, protesting, agitating for full payment, way before me.
 They did all of the heavy lifting, and I want none of their credit.
 I’m just coming in at the end, mainly because my frat brother, and former National Press Club president Jeff Ballou, challenged me to help the protest.